 In a pinch and need cake flour?
 I will teach you how to make cake flour at home so you create perfectly tender, soft and moist cakes each and every time!
-If you are missing other ingredients, try this Ultimate List of Baking Substitutions!
+If you are missing other ingredients, try making this DIY Powdered Sugar or this Egg Substitution List and the Ultimate List of Baking Substitutions!
 Try this recipe with cakes like my German Chocolate Cake, Cream Cheese Pound Cake, and my Sour Cream Pound Cake.

 This is a post that should have already been on my blog a super long time ago.
 I am literally asked about cake flour on almost every single cake recipe I post.